 The FTC’s Telemarketing Sales Rule stipulates that internal company lists supersede exemptions to national and state Do Not Call regulations.

-In Engage, an internal participant is the internal party to a live or recorded interaction.
+An internal participant is the internal party to a live or recorded interaction.
 The internal participant is normally a company employee or agent.

 In interval is a default period for tracking contact center objectives and goals.
 All contact center key performance indicators and metrics are tracked against the 30-minute interval.
 Contact centers use this defined interval for volume forecasting and staffing, as well as to track overall contact center goals.
 There are 48 intervals of 30-minutes in a given day.
 Contact centers track the overall proportion of expected and actual contacts during these intervals.